-Multiple consumer case filings are those cases where the Consumer Arbitration Fee Schedule applies and the American Arbitration Association® (AAA®) determines in its sole discretion that the following conditions are met:
+Multiple consumer-case filings are those cases where the American Arbitration Association® (AAA®) determines in its sole discretion that the following conditions are met:

-- Representation of the parties is consistent or coordinated across the cases.
+- Representation of the parties is consistent or coordinated across the cases; and,

-Save each Demand for Arbitration or Request for Mediation with a unique identifier as reflected on the spreadsheet.
-(See attached sample).
-For example, if the unique identifier on the spreadsheet is 1 then the demand for arbitration should be saved as and provided to the AAA as 1.pdf.
+Each Demand for Arbitration or Request for Mediation must be saved with a unique identifier.
+The identifier should correspond with the information on the spreadsheet noted above.
+Please see the first column in the spreadsheet.
+For example, if the unique identifier on the spreadsheet is 1, then the demand for arbitration should be saved as and provided to the AAA as 1.pdf.

 Demands for Arbitration/Requests for Mediation must be submitted through a secure, shared file link, such as Citrix ShareFile.
 Alternatively, you may request a secure shared file link from the AAA via email at MultiCaseFiling@adr.org.
 Send the completed spreadsheet, list of all representatives/counsel, arbitration agreement/court order, secured file link, and a cover email to MultiCaseFiling@adr.org, with a copy to the opposing party.

 Questions?
 Please contact us via email at MultiCaseFiling@adr.org or by phone at